What Kind of Sand Do You Use For Pavers and Joints?

 Adding sand between pavers is the last step of the installation process.
 When using coarse sand or polymeric sand, pour some of it over dry pavers and sweep it into the paver joints by using a push-broom.
 Make sure that the sand fills all the joints adequately and continue sweeping until all the joints are full of sand.
 When you have filled the joints, any remaining polymeric sand resting on top of pavers needs to be swept; otherwise, it can stick on them when it gets wet.
 Give the sand about 24 hours to settle in the joints and then add more sand if some joints aren’t filled in all the way.
 Lastly, if using polymeric sand, water needs to be applied to it in order for it to be activated.
 Spray or mist water on the polymeric sand between pavers for about 10 minutes, getting it wet but not wet enough to wash away.
 This will complete the process.

-Contact us today if you have any further questions or are interested in having us install pavers!
+Contact us today if you have any further questions about sand for pavers or are interested in having us install pavers!